-Stop at Yankee Stadium
+The stop at Yankee Stadium

 Stop in the Bronx

-In fact, you'll visit an entire outdoor art gallery known as the Graffiti Universe.
+In fact, you'll visit an entire outdoor art gallery, known as the Graffiti Universe.
 Street art is an indivisible part of hip hop culture along with music, rap and breakdancing, so this tour will place you squarely in the history of the Bronx and its art movement.

 Whatever they tell you, these are the top places in Brooklyn:

-- Speedy Romeo - this car repair shop turned pizzeria named after a car from 'Grand Theft Auto' is a culinary homage to traditional Italian pizza, thin crust and cooked in a wood-fired oven.
-Don't miss it!
+- Speedy Romeo - this car repair shop turned pizzeria named after a car from 'Grand Theft Auto' is a culinary homage to traditional Italian pizza, thin crust and cooked in a wood-fired oven. don't miss it!